aaronspring/test_website/index.md

 1) Which forecast starts/target periods (weeks 3-4 & 5-6) to require to be submitted?
 - It may make sense to take all Thursday starts in 2020 since there are available from all S2S models, including our ECMWF benchmark
-- In that case, the first forecast will start S=2 Jan 2020, for the week 3-4 target 16-29 Jan.
+- In that case, the first forecast is issued S=2 Jan 2020, for the week 3-4 target 16-29 Jan.

 Please find a list of the dates when forecasts are issued `forecast_reference_time` and corresponding start and end in `valid_time` for week 3-4 and week 5-6.

 {% include_relative timings_2020.html %}

 2) Which data to “allow” to be used to make a specific ML forecast?
-- for the first forecast S=2 Jan 2020, any observational data up to the day before (or of?) the forecast start, ie 1 Jan 2020
+- for the first forecast issued S=2 Jan 2020, any observational data up to the day of the the forecast start, ie 2 Jan 2020
 - any S2S forecasts up to and including S=2 Jan 2020
-- daily data

 ### Data Sources